Fevol/obsidian-typings/README.md

 >     }
 > }

+3. **Explicit type importing**

+   If you prefer not to add `obsidian-typings` to your `types`, you can also add `import "obsidian-typings";` to any project file.

 4. **Using `obsidian-typings/implementations`** <span id="using-obsidian-typings-implementations"></span>

-    There are cases when `import { X } from "obsidian-typings/implementations";` doesn't work out of the box, e.g., if you have `"moduleResolution": "Node"` or `"Node10"` in your `tsconfig.json`
+    Depending on how your project is set up, `import { X } from "obsidian-typings/implementations";` may not work straight out of the box, e.g., if you have `"moduleResolution": "node"` or `"node10"` in your `tsconfig.json`

-    To solve it, add to `tsconfig.json`:
+    To solve this, you can add the following to your `tsconfig.json`:

     ```json
     {